Home & Auto

 Tucker left the firm in 1950 when Bill's son, Bruce, came aboard.
 Since then, the company has been owned and operated primarily by the Scrivens family.

-Here's a decade-by-decade look at the past 87 years:
+Here's a decade-by-decade look at the past 90 years:

 W.H.
 (Bill) Scrivens establishes W.H.
 Scrivens, General Insurance at 56 Sparks Street in downtown Ottawa.

 Merrill Tucker joins the company as a partner.
 The company name is changed to Scrivens & Tucker.